noaa-fisheries-integrated-toolbox/FIT_graphics/README.md

 # FIT_graphics
-Graphics for the FIT website
+Graphics for the FIT website developed by K. Doering